samratjha96/translation-generator/README.md

     * Run `pip3 install virtualenv` if you don't already have it
 * Run `virtualenv translation`
 * Run `source translation/bin/activate` to activate this virtual environment
-* Run `pip3 install -r requirements.txt` to configure all the dependencies
+* Run `pip install -r requirements.txt` to configure all the dependencies

 # Usage
 * Create a file called `translation-config.yml` in the root of your repository that you want to use this tool on